ConservationInternational/trends.earth/LDMP/help/source/index.rst

 **Monitor Indicators for SDG 15.3 and Land Degradation Reporting**

-trends.earht (formerly the Land Degradation Monitoring Toolbox) supports development of baselines and monitoring of land degradation using an innovative desktop and cloud-based system.
+trends.earth (formerly the Land Degradation Monitoring Toolbox) supports development of baselines and monitoring of land degradation using an innovative desktop and cloud-based system.